 Stone tile includes granite, marble, slate, and limestone as well as a huge variety of exotic stones.
 Some varieties, such as granite, are practically indestructible, while others are vulnerable to scratching, cracking, and other wear.
 (Imperfections, however, may make a stone floor more attractive.)
 Some stones commonly used for countertops, such as soapstone, are too soft for use on a floor.

 We commonly see ornate compound crown moldings in recreated Victorian kitchens.
 Actual period kitchens rarely had them.
-The idea has been imported by kitchen designers from more public rooms where ornate molding were almost required.
+The idea has been imported by kitchen designers from parlors and other public rooms where elaborate and ornate moldings were almost required.
 This heavy crown treatment also assumes you have a typical 9 or 10-foot Victorian ceiling.
 If not, then some aesthetic adjustment must be made.
-Crown moulding is appropriate, but simple crowns are best.
+Crown molding is appropriate, but simple crowns are best.

 Moldings are what gives a Victorian room its characteristic look, so don't skimp.
-Wide mouldings as window and door treatments are the norm to complement the wide, sculpted base board.
+Wide moldings as window and door treatments are the norm to complement the wide, sculpted baseboard.

-Victorian technology mastered the art of applying glass to cast iron, and delighted with this achievement, used this sanitary enamelware throughout the house.
+Victorians mastered the art of applying glass to cast iron and, delighted with their achievement, used this sanitary enamelware wherever they could.
 Cast iron tubs in baths were the standard as were cast-iron sinks in the kitchen.
 They also learned to plate brass with nickel.
 Nickel, unlike brass fixtures, did not tarnish and did not require weekly polishing.
-Nickel was replace by more durable chrome at the beginning of the 20th century.
+Nickel was replaced by more durable chrome at the beginning of the 20th century.
 But for most of the Victorian era, nickel was the king of faucet coatings.

 Victorian Kitchen Sinks